Blood oxygen saturation levels evaluate the effectiveness and intensity of workouts and imply fundamental health and disease hazards.

 Blood Oxygen Saturation Levels

 When exercising, the SpO2 level indicates how much oxygen the muscles reach during regular workouts.
-It is important to know the level of SpO2 just after the activity.
+It is important to know the status of SpO2 just after the activity.
 High blood oxygen levels mean that the body will transport oxygen more quickly across the body, indicating efficient and intense workouts.
-Low blood oxygen levels mean that the body sends oxygen to the muscles at a much slower rate, resulting in fatigue and less effective workout.
+Low blood oxygen levels mean that the body sends oxygen to the muscles at a much slower rate, resulting in fatigue and less effective training.

 Improving Blood Oxygen Levels